pixelrip/flappy/docs/devlog.md

 - Created a "moving" floor
 - Updated `draw_sprite` to accept a transparent color number
 - Add bird sprites to spritesheet
+- EOD status: WIP on player sprite
+    - State currently working but sprite position is always 0,0

 ## Day 2: 2025-09-29